po5/harukaze-oss/README.md

 Install dependencies by running `npm install`.

 Once you've done that, copy `example.env` to `.env`, and set the MySQL connection string.
+Copy `config.example.json` to `config.json` and configure the server to your liking.

 Next, run `npm install @prisma/client` then `npx prisma migrate deploy` to setup database stuff.

+## Running
+Once everything is setup and configured, simply run `node .` in the same directory as the project, and it should be running!

 ## Code Style
 See `CODESTYLE.md`.